Nathanael91998/CS4263VisionDocument/README.md

 the best nurse for each assignment.
 This can be difficult as there are many aspects to consider when deciding this.
 The system is also currently being conducted on paper, and doesn't allow for quick, clean updates that is readily accessible by everybody who might need the infromation.
-The users envision a program that will create lists of nurses that can be assigned to specific rooms, and will be able to suggest which ones would be most efficient.
+The users envision a program that will create lists of nurses that can be assigned to specific rooms, and one that will also be able to suggest which ones would be most efficient.

 **_2.5 Alternatives and Competition_**

-There are currently different applications that look to optimize nurse shift scheduling.
+There are currently other applications that look to optimize nurse shift scheduling.
 Some of these include Smartlinx, Intrigma, and other companies.
 These competitors have established software applications that are able to assign nurses to patients in an efficient manner.
 The main weakness of these applications is the pricing, as our product would be completely free.
 There is also flexibility to our application, as we will be tailoring it to the needs of the NICU nurses.
+Companies that uses their software also have to rely on the company to keep the product updated and running, whereas our product would be maintained by OU hospital employees.

 ## 3 Stakeholders